kripso/PDT/assignment_2/docs/docs.md

 ![image](./assets/Pasted%20image%2020221020210731.png)

+There is no difference when using LIKE with prefix and sufix search b tree would be used if we search for equality.

 ## 11. Vyhľadajte tweet, ktorý začína “There are no excuses” a zároveň je obsah potenciálne senzitívny (possibly_sensitive).
 Použil sa index?
 Prečo?
 Ako query zefektívniť?

 ```sql